 What to Know Before Traveling to Oahu

 Oahu is an adventure lover’s paradise.
 It’s a tiny Hawaiian Island that’s part of the United States.
-Oahu is known for surfing culture, pristine wildlife, and fresh pineapples.
+Oahu is known for its surfing culture, pristine wildlife, and fresh pineapples.

 Best Time to Visit Oahu